-- Article 39 (1) Employers shall grant annual paid leave of 10 working days, either consecutively or divided, to Workers who have been employed continuously for 6 months from the day of their being hired and who have reported to work on at least 80 percent of the total working days. - (2) With respect to Workers who have been employed continuously for at least one year and a half, Employer shall grant annual paid leave, calculated by adding to the number of days set forth in the preceding paragraph, the number of working days stipulated in the lower row of the following table corresponding to the number of years of continuous service from the day of their having served continuously for 6 months (hereinafter referred to as "6 Months Completion Day") in the upper row of the table for each additional year of continuous service from the 6 Months Completion day; provided, however, that for Workers who have reported for work on less than 80 percent of the total working days for the one-year period ending with the day before the first day of each one-year period from the 6 Months Completion day (when the final period is less than one year, the period concerned), the Employers is not required to grant annual paid leave for the one year following the said first day.
+- Article 39 (1) An employer shall grant annual paid leave of 10 working days, either consecutive or divided, to workers who have been employed continuously for 6 months from the day of their being hired and who have reported for work on at least 80 percent of the total working days. - (2) With respect to workers who have been employed continuously for at least one year and a half, an employer shall grant annual paid leave, calculated by adding to the number of days set forth in the preceding paragraph, the number of working days stipulated in the lower row of the following table corresponding to the number of years of continuous service from the day of their having served continuously for 6 months (hereinafter referred to as "6 months completion day") in the upper row of the table for each additional year of continuous service from the 6 months completion day; provided, however, that for workers who have reported for work on less than 80 percent of the total working days for the one-year period ending with the day before the first day of each one-year period from the 6 months completion day (when the final period is less than one year, the period concerned), the employer is not required to grant paid leave for the one year following the said first day.